jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Power Armor to the People, Far Harbor DLC

+## Power Armor to the People - Gunner Outfit Pack.esp
+**Description:** Adds the power armor paint jobs from the Gunner Outfit Pack to enemies in Power Armor to the People

+**Dependencies:** Gunner Outfit Pack (Standalone)

 ## Power Armor to the People - Gunners vs Minutemen CC.esp
 **Description:** Adds the paint jobs from the Gunners vs Minutemen Creation Club content to enemies in Power Armor to the People